chadpav/flutter_easy_cache/README.md

 }
 ```

+## What's coming

+1. Adding support for TTL (time-to-live) on cached values.
+For example, you could make something work across app sessions but expire after 1 week.
+2. Catch all exceptions and return NULL instead of throwing errors.
+For a simple caching layer, it's better to fail silently and pretend that a value wasn't cached than to throw errors and have to wrap everything in Try/Catches.

 ## Additional information

 I've been dragging this package around for a while, and I've been using it in my projects.
 I decided to publish it to help others who need a simple caching layer for their Flutter apps.